-Many who fear recession looms point to labour market conditions.
+Many who fear recession looms point to labor market conditions.
 They see the US unemployment rate's 50-year lows as unsustainable and contend there is no room for improvement.
-They may be right that the unemployment rate won't fall much further from today's 3.5%.
-Yet they ignore another key factor: the labour force participation rate (LFPR).
+They may be right that the unemployment rate won't fall much further from today's 3.5%.xx Yet they ignore another key factor: the labor force participation rate (LFPR).

 In this expansion's first six years, the LFPR-the share of Americans employed or seeking employment-tumbled to levels unseen since the mid-1970s.
 (Exhibit 9) There are several reasons why: Demographic factors such as baby boomers retiring; more younger workers seeking higher education; and, of course, some unemployed workers became "discouraged"-meaning they didn't seek a job in the prior four weeks.
 Economic statisticians exclude these people from the headline unemployment rate.
+Even so, recent years' strengthening job market has led many to seek work again-and find it.
+Hence, the LFPR has stabilized-and even ticked up.
+Anecdotally, we see many stories of retirees choosing to return to work or discouraged workers finding jobs.
+The strong job market is tapping a shadow labor source the unemployment rate overlooks.